esdraszx/yvideo-cicd/README.md

 ## Jenkins
 ### Configuration
 After the docker container is running.
 The image already has jenkins so there is no need to install it again.
 However, it is necessary to pass configuration as code from the ```casc.yaml``` file.
 This file contains all the basic configuration for jenkins including credentials, security, authentication, location, and github plugin configuration.

+### Credentials
+Credentials are stored in a json file in the server and can be retrived by the automation script.
+The credentials are used by the script to call the Jenkins API to generate an API token for the user

+### API Token
+Instead of using the username and password for every API call, Jenkins allows a user to create an API token which will be passed in every request for authentication purposes.
+This token is stored in a file in the server in case it is needed (**it will be used to authenticate the github webhook**)

 ### Jobs
 Jenkins jobs can be created from an existing ```job.yaml``` file.
 In our project we use ```yvideo-back-config.yaml``` and ```yvideo-front-config.yaml```.
 We can use the jenkins API in the container to create jobs with the following endpoint